Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: III. Results and discussion

-Fig.~\ref{Fig:Fign}(a) shows the effective pairing interaction as a function of temperature for $d_{xy}$ wave at different $U$.
-We can see that the effective pairing interaction of $d_{xy}$ wave is enhanced with the increasing of $U$.
-For $U$=0.374, the effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ is very small even in low temperature region, this may due to the small AFM structure of the system in Fig. \ref{Fig:spin}(a).
-For $U$=1.122 and $U$=1.870, remarkably, the effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ tends to diverge in low temperatures, and with the increasing of $U$ this diverge tends to be promoted.
-This indicates that the $d_{xy}$ pairing superconductivity should be driven by strong electron-electron correlation.
+Fig.~\ref{Fig:Fign} (a) shows the effective pairing interaction as a function of temperature for the $d_{xy}$ wave at different $U$.
+We can see that the effective pairing interaction of the $d_{xy}$ wave is enhanced with increasing $U$.
+For $U/t=1.0$, the effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ is very small even in the low-temperature region, which may be due to the small AFM structure of the system in Fig.~\ref{Fig:spin}(a).
+For $U/t=3.0$ and $U/t=5.0$, remarkably, the effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ tends to diverge at low temperatures, and with increasing $U$, this divergence tends to be promoted.
+This indicates that the $d_{xy}$ pairing superconductivity should be driven by a strong electron-electron correlation.

-In Fig.~\ref{Fig:Fign}(b), we studied the filling dependence of effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ at $T=1/6$, $U=1.122$ and $k_z=0$.
-Fig.~\ref{Fig:Fign} (b) indicates that the effective paring interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ is the largest around filling 0.9.
-As that shown in Fig.~\ref{Fig:spin} and Fig.~\ref{Fig:Fign}, the increase of the peak at ($\pi, \pi$) of spin susceptibility is correlated with the promoting of the pairing susceptibility.
+In Fig.~\ref{Fig:Fign} (b), we studied the filling dependence of the effective pairing interaction $P_{d_{xy}}-\tilde{P}_{d_{xy}}$ and the $(\pi,\pi)$ AFM correlation $\chi(\pi,\pi)$ at $T/t=1/10$, $U/t=3.0$ and $k_z=0$.
+Fig.~\ref{Fig:Fign} (b) indicates that the optimal electron filling is slightly below $\avg{n}=0.8$, where the effective pairing interaction and the AFM correlation is largest.
+Fig.~\ref{Fig:spin} and Fig.~\ref{Fig:Fign} show that the increase in the peak at ($\pi, \pi$) of spin susceptibility is correlated with the promotion of the pairing susceptibility.
 This directly confirms that the $(\pi,\pi)$ AFM fluctuations enhance the $d_{xy}$ pairing.

+From the above studies, we know that the system exhibits local antiferromagnetism.
+To further explore whether there is a long-range AFM order, we also calculate the AFM spin structure factor,